mandarine3ds/mandarine/README.md

 As for PR's, we usually will accept them if they work well and aren't "nuke the world" Pr's which change too much for no reason
 If you need assistance with clang-format contact us on Discord, we'll be more than happy to help

+## Support

+In case you want to support my work and motivate me more with the project, feel free to check my [paypal](https://paypal.me/TLOZP).